solliancenet/microsoft-mysql-developer-guide/artifacts/07-03-AzureBatch/README.md

   - Batch_VaultName = {mysqldevSUFFIX-kv}
 - Select **Submit**
 - Select the **main_02** task
-- Review the results in the `stdout.txt` file, you should see data, if you do not see data, review the `stderr.txt` and fix any issues
+- Review the results in the `stdout.txt` file, data should be present, if there is no data, review the `stderr.txt` and fix any issues